AsheIsAmazing/QudMods/Magnen't/Readme.md

-Lobomotizes pulsed field magnets, since that was the easiest way of stopping them from doing magnet things.
+Lobotomotizes pulsed field magnets, since that was the easiest way of stopping them from doing magnet things.
 Additionally makes them worth 0xp and never drop a high powered magnet as a corpse, so they're not worth anything, since they pose no threat to anyone.